-4 Contents
+4 Introduction

-- Spelling a word by placing the letters in the correct order, or completing the missing letters of a word after reading a clue.
-Both of these activities test students' ability to spell and to recognise words on an individual level. - Labelling illustrations.
-This tests students' ability to identify lexis, as well as spelling the word correctly. - Choosing which word does not belong in a closed group of four.
-This tests students' ability to focus on the connections between words and encourages them to think of vocabulary in terms of related areas.
+Spelling a word by placing the letters in the correct order, or completing the missing letters of a word after reading a clue.
+Both of these activities test students' ability to spell and to recognise words on an individual level.

-Reading (10 marks): in each of these sections there is one text with one set of comprehension questions.
-These may be true/false statements, writing questions for given answers, or open questions, for example.
+Reading (10 marks): in each of these sections there is one or more texts with comprehension questions.
+These may be true/false statements, matching exercises, or selecting an answer from three choices provided, for example.
 They are designed to test students on the type of sub-skills practised in the Student's Book, for example, reading for specific information, or gist.

-Writing (10 marks): in this section students write a reply to a prompt such as an email or letter from an imaginary penfriend and must include specific topics in their answers.
+Writing (10 marks): in this section students do a short piece of creative writing, for example they write a letter to an imaginary pen friend and must include specific topics in their answers.
+They have a choice of two topics, but should only write about one.

-Listening (10 marks): the listening section is divided into two sections.
-Students listen to one extract, a dialogue, a monologue or several speakers, which is played at least twice.
-There are two sets of questions.
-In questions 1-5, students are tested on their general understanding, for example, the topics discussed or the speakers' attitudes.
-In this section, students may have to tick the topics discussed from a given list, or write down the names of key vocabulary mentioned, for example.
-Questions 6-10 require more detailed comprehension and test students' ability to listen for specific information.
-They may be required to answer specific questions or choose from true/false statements.
+Listening (10 marks): this is divided into two sections.
+Students listen to two extracts, each with five questions: a dialogue, a monologue or several speakers.
+These should be played at least twice.
+Students are tested on their general understanding, for example, the topics discussed or the speakers' attitudes, as well as their ability to listen for specific information.
+They may be required to answer specific questions, fill in questions with missing information, select the correct answer from three options or choose from true/false statements.